 In principle, it can be advantageous to have so many access points.
 On the other hand, each one of the interfaces operates differently, so it takes time to figure out which controller should be used.

-If you opt for Xfinity’s Home Security “Plus” Plan for $49.95 a month, the video feeds are continuously recorded via a cloud-based virtual recorder.
+If you opt for Xfinity’s Home Security Plus Plan, the video feeds are continuously recorded via a cloud-based virtual recorder.
 When the camera detects motion, a two-minute clip of the “motion event” is added to your timeline.

-Because the recordings are stored in the cloud—and because the resolution is low at 720-pixel resolution—the experience of viewing past events can be choppy.
-Sometimes the image temporarily looks pixelated, or the screen goes black.
-Furthermore, unlike systems with state-of-the-art cameras, you can’t control the type of motion that triggers the motion event.
+Unlike systems with state-of-the-art cameras, however, you can’t control the type of motion that triggers the motion event.
 You can listen to audio from the cameras, but there’s no two-way talk function or offer a video doorbell.
 Currently, they offer an Xfinity doorbell camera featuring two-way talk, which allows you to view and speak with a person at your door or in your yard.